 Add stream profile: Click to create a new stream profile.
-Preview: A preview of the video stream with the stream profile settings you select.
+Preview : A preview of the video stream with the stream profile settings you select.
 The preview updates when you change the settings on the page.
 If your device has different view areas, you can change the view area in the drop-down in the bottom left corner of the image.
 Name: Add a name for your profile.
 Description: Add a description of your profile.
 Video codec: Select the video codec that should apply for the profile.
-Resolution: See Stream on page 20 for a description of this setting.
-Frame rate: See Stream on page 20 for a description of this setting.
-Compression:

-See Stream on page 20 for a description of this setting.
-Zipstream : See Stream on page 20 for a description of this setting.Optimize for storage : See Stream on page 20 for a description of this setting.Dynamic FPS : See Stream or page 20 for a description of this setting.
-Dynamic GOP : See Stream on page 20 for a description of this setting.
-Mirror of this setting.
-Bitrate control: See Stream on page 20 for a description of this setting.
-Include overlays type of overlays to include.
-See Overlays on page 21 for information about how to add overlays.Include audio Stream on page 20 for a description of this setting.
+Resolution: See for a description of this setting.
+Frame rate: See for a description of this setting.
+Compression: See for a description of this setting.
+Zipstream : See for a description of this setting.
+Optimize for storage : See for a description of this setting.
+Dynamic FPS i: See for a description of this setting.
+Dynamic GOP : See for a description of this setting.
+Mirror i See for a description of this setting.
+GOP length : See for a description of this setting.
+Bitrate control: See for a description of this setting.
+Include overlays: Select what type of overlays to include.
+See for information about how to add overlays.
+Include audio : See for a description of this setting.